A Feasibility Study on Indoor Localization and Multi-person Tracking Using Sparsely Distributed Camera Network with Edge Computing: Method Materials

 \subsubsection{Horizontal Displacement from Camera Center}

-We studied the impact of the horizontal displacement of the captured person from the camera center (\autoref{fig:cam_install_protocol}, c).
-We quantified the horizontal displacement as the horizontal angle, $\theta\degree_H$, of the person from the camera center that is normalized by horizontal field-of-view, $\theta\degree_{H_{FOV}}$, which is normalized horizontal angle, $\sfrac{\theta\degree_H}{\theta\degree_{H_{FOV}}}$.
-As a person gets closer to the horizontal center of the camera, the normalized horizontal angle approaches zero.
-The normalized horizontal angle increases to $1$ when the person is at the edge of the frame.
-When the value is larger than $1$, then only part of the body is observable from the camera.
-We examine how localization and orientation errors vary with the degree of horizontal displacement.
+We studied the impact of the horizontal displacement of individuals from the camera center, as illustrated in \autoref{fig:cam_install_protocol}c.
+To quantify this horizontal displacement, we introduced a normalized horizontal angle, denoted as $\sfrac{\theta\degree_H}{\theta\degree_{H_{FOV}}}$, where $\theta\degree_H$ represents the horizontal angle of the person from the camera center, and $\theta\degree_{H_{FOV}}$ is the horizontal field-of-view.

+When a person moves closer to the horizontal center of the camera, the normalized horizontal angle approaches zero.
+Conversely, it increases to a value of $1$ when the person reaches the edge of the frame.
+If the value exceeds $1$, it indicates that only a portion of the person's body is visible within the camera's field of view.
+We explore how localization and orientation errors are influenced by the degree of horizontal displacement.